awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.Maintenance.md

 1. Perform maintenance on the old primary, which becomes the new standby\.

-When you modify the database engine for your DB instance in a Multi\-AZ deployment, then Amazon RDS upgrades both the primary and secondary DB instances at the same time\.
+When you modify the database engine for your DB instance in a Multi\-AZ deployment, Amazon RDS upgrades both primary and secondary DB instances at once\.
 In this case, the database engine for the entire Multi\-AZ deployment is shut down during the upgrade\.

 For more information on Multi\-AZ deployments, see [Multi\-AZ deployments for high availability](Concepts.MultiAZ.md)\.

 ## The Amazon RDS maintenance window<a name="Concepts.DBMaintenance"></a>

 Every DB instance has a weekly maintenance window during which any system changes are applied\.
-You can think of the maintenance window as an opportunity to control when modifications and software patching occur, in the event either are requested or required\.
-If a maintenance event is scheduled for a given week, it is initiated during the 30\-minute maintenance window you identify\.
+Think of the maintenance window as an opportunity to control when modifications and software patching occur\.
+If a maintenance event is scheduled for a given week, it's initiated during the 30\-minute maintenance window you identify\.
 Most maintenance events also complete during the 30\-minute maintenance window, although larger maintenance events may take more than 30 minutes to complete\.

 The 30\-minute maintenance window is selected at random from an 8\-hour block of time per region\.
-If you don't specify a preferred maintenance window when you create the DB instance, then Amazon RDS assigns a 30\-minute maintenance window on a randomly selected day of the week\.
+If you don't specify a maintenance window when you create the DB instance, RDS assigns a 30\-minute maintenance window on a randomly selected day of the week\.

-RDS will consume some of the resources on your DB instance while maintenance is being applied\.
+RDS consumes some of the resources on your DB instance while maintenance is being applied\.
 You might observe a minimal effect on performance\.
 For a DB instance, on rare occasions, a Multi\-AZ failover might be required for a maintenance update to complete\.

 Following, you can find the time blocks for each region from which default maintenance windows are assigned\.